 Check out more detailed information on all of these recommendations:

 With a hire car and a reasonable amount of time, it would be possible to build yourself a wonderful road trip itinerary, exploring all the hot spots and hidden gems of this small island.
 All of the places described above are well-worth a visit, but additional days should be given to each Dublin, Belfast, and Galway to really explore the unique culture and history of the cities.
 The advantage of a driving holiday is that you won’t just be confined to the main cities, though, so make the most of your mobility and explore the little country towns that probably hold just as much, if not more, culture and history.
-A good place to start would be Dublin, as it is the main point of arrival, and then travel out to the Wicklow Mountains, visiting small villages like Enniskerry and Glendalough along the way, before continuing onwards around the coastline, making it to the famous Wild Atlantic Way and Northern Ireland.
+A good place to start would be Dublin, as it is the main point of arrival, and then travel out to the Wicklow Mountains, visiting small villages like Enniskerry and Glendalough along the way, before continuing onwards around the coastline, making it to the famous Wild Atlantic Way and up to Northern Ireland.

-Irish food & drink
+Best food & drink

-Budgeting for Ireland
+Practical considerations for Ireland

 Ireland is a reasonably expensive country, particularly when it comes to food and accommodation, but it’s still possible to stick to a budget if you’re a savvy traveller.
 Here are some typical prices you can expect to pay for a variety of items: